neutrinoceros/sherpiades-git-tutorial/docs/index.md

 - resolve history conflict
 - visualize the current state (`git status`, `git diff`, `git branch`)

-Of course,mMastering `git` goes well beyond the scope of the present document.
+Of course, mastering `git` goes well beyond the scope of the present document.
 In particular, the following topics will *not* be covered, but are no less important:

 - collaboration (sharing a project with other persons)